RHInception/re-docs/workers/reworkerjuicer.rst

 Dependencies
 ~~~~~~~~~~~~
-Use of the juicer worker requires a configuired and running `Pulp
+Use of the juicer worker requires a configured and running `Pulp
 Server <http://www.pulpproject.org/>`_ installation.
 Setup and
 maintenance of pulp servers is out of scope for this
 documentation.
 However, they provide `detailed setup instructions